How To Fix Windows Update Error Codes 0x80070002 And 0x80070003

 Run Windows Update Troubleshooter

-The first thing we recommend you to try is to use one of the Windows troubleshooters which could solve this problem without the need to use more complex solutions.
+First, try one of the Windows troubleshooters, which could solve the problem without the need for more complex solutions.
 Windows includes a number of troubleshooters designed to quickly diagnose and automatically resolve various computer problems.
-Troubleshooters cannot fix all problems, but they are a good place to start if you encounter a problem with your computer, operating system or connected devices.
-In this guide we are going to show you how to run Windows Update troubleshooter which is used to resolve problems that prevent you from updating Windows.
+Troubleshooters cannot fix all problems, but they are a good place to start if you encounter a problem with your computer, operating system, or connected devices.
+In this guide, we show how to run Windows Update troubleshooter, which is used to resolve problems that prevent you from updating Windows.
 You can find this troubleshooter using Windows settings Search.
-Go to Settings and type "troubleshoot" in Windows Settings search bar, click the "Troubleshoot" result.
+Go to Settings and type "troubleshoot" in the Windows Settings search bar, and then click the "Troubleshoot" result.

 Now find the Windows Update troubleshooter under "Troubleshoot" and select it.
-Click "Run the troubleshooter" button and Windows will start resolving problems that prevent you from properly updating Windows operating system.
-See if this troubleshooter is able to solve the problem and fix the Windows Update error code 0x80070002 or 0x80070003.
+Click the "Run the troubleshooter" button.
+Windows will start resolving problems that prevent you from properly updating the Windows operating system.
+Check if this troubleshooter is able to resolve the issues with Windows Update error code 0x80070002 or 0x80070003.

 Download Servicing Stack Update

-Another thing you might want to try out is to download the latest Servicing Stack Update which is required to reliably install the latest feature and quality updates.
-First, you will need to find you what is your system type by going to Settings and clicking "System" option.
+You can download the latest Servicing Stack Update, which is required to reliably install the latest features and quality updates.
+First, you need to determine the system type by going to Settings and clicking the "System" option.

-Now scroll down through the left pane and find "About", it should be the last option on the list.
-Select it and check what is your system type next to the "System type" section.
-In our case it is a 64-bit operating system, x64-based processor.
+Scroll down through the left pane and find "About", which should be the last option on the list.
+Select it and check the system type next to the "System type" section.
+In our example, it is a 64-bit operating system, x64-based processor.

-Now go to Microsoft Update Catalog and download the latest version of the Servicing Stack Update that matches your version of Windows.
-Install it, restart your computer and try to update your Windows again and see if the Windows Update error code 0x80070002 or 0x80070003 is now fixed.
+Go to Microsoft Update Catalog and download the latest version of the Servicing Stack Update that matches your version of Windows.
+Install it, restart your computer, and try to update Windows.
+Check if the Windows Update error code 0x80070002 or 0x80070003 is now fixed.

 Temporary Disable Installed Third-Party Antivirus

-As we mentioned in our introduction, it is possible that the installed antivirus software is interfering with Windows Update and causing the Windows Update error code 0x80070002 or 0x80070003.
-To make sure that the installed third-party antivirus software is not the culprit of this problem we recommend you to try to temporarily disable it (and its firewall), then try to update Windows again and check if the problem still persists.
-If disabling (or uninstalling) your antivirus solves the problem, then we recommend you to switch to another antivirus software or to reinstall the currently installed one.
-If you are not sure how to disable your antivirus, then read this guide.
-There you will find instructions on how to disable some of the most popular antivirus programs.
+It is possible that installed antivirus software is interfering with Windows Update and causing Windows Update error code 0x80070002 or 0x80070003.
+To ensure that the installed third-party antivirus software is not the source of the problem, we recommend that you try to temporarily disable this software (and its associated firewall).
+Then try to update Windows again and check if the problem persists.
+If disabling (or uninstalling) your antivirus software solves the problem, we recommend that you switch to other antivirus software or reinstall the currently installed version.
+If you are not sure how to disable your antivirus software, read this guide in which you will find instructions on how to disable some of the most popular antivirus programs.

 Run DISM And System File Checker

-DISM stands for Deployment Image Servicing and Management and it can be used to repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup, and Windows PE.
-To run DISM scan you need to open Command Prompt as administrator first.
-To do so, type "command prompt" in Search and right-click the "Command Prompt" result, select "Run as administrator" option from the contextual menu.
+Deployment Image Servicing and Management (DISM) can be used to repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup, and Windows PE.
+To run a DISM scan, open Command Prompt as administrator by typing "command prompt" in Search and then right-click the "Command Prompt" result.
+Select the "Run as administrator" option from the contextual menu.

-Once you have the Command Prompt open, type the "DISM /Online /Cleanup-Image /RestoreHealth" command and press Enter.
-Once the DISM scan is completed, you will need to run the System File Checker.
-You need to run both the DISM and SFC scans, not just one of them.
+In Command Prompt, type the "DISM /Online /Cleanup-Image /RestoreHealth" command and press Enter.
+Once the DISM scan is complete, run the System File Checker.
+Run both DISM and SFC scans (not just one).

 System File Checker is a Windows utility that allows users to scan for corruptions in Windows system files and restore corrupted files.
-This guide describes how to run the System File Checker tool (SFC.exe) to scan your system files and to repair missing or corrupted system files.
-The "sfc scannow" option is one of the several specific switches available in the sfc command, in order to execute this command type "sfc /scannow" in Command Prompt and press Enter.
-System File Checker will start and it should take some time to complete the scan.
-It should take about 15 minutes.
-Wait for the scanning process to complete and see if the Windows Update error 0x80070002 or 0x80070003 still persists while you trying to update your Windows operating system.
+This guide describes how to run the System File Checker tool (SFC.exe) to scan your system files and repair missing or corrupted ones.
+The "sfc scannow" option is one of several specific switches available with the sfc command.
+To execute this command, type "sfc /scannow" in Command Prompt and press Enter.
+System File Checker will start and should take some time to complete the scan (about 15 minutes).
+Wait for the scanning process to complete and then check if Windows Update error 0x80070002 or 0x80070003 persists when trying to update the Windows operating system.

 Check Time And Date Settings

 It is possible that Windows cannot be updated due to incorrect time and date settings on your Windows computer.
-To check date and time settings go to Windows Settings and click on "Time & Language".
+To check these, go to Windows Settings and click on "Time & Language".

-Select "Date & time" on the left pane and then make sure that both "Set time automatically" and "Set time zone automatically" are option as enabled.
-Try to disable and enable them by toggling the switch.
-Then lick on "Add clock for different time zones".
+Select "Date & time" on the left pane and then make sure that the "Set time automatically" and "Set time zone automatically" options are both enabled.
+Try to disable and re-enable them by toggling the switch.
+Then click on "Add clock for different time zones".

-Select "Internet Time" tab and and click "Change settings..." button.
+Select "Internet Time" tab and and click the "Change settings..." button.

 Make sure that the "Synchronize with an Internet time server" checkbox is ticked and the server is "time.windows.com" or "time.nist.gov".
-Click "Update now" button and try to update Windows again.
+Click the "Update now" button and try to update Windows.

-Software Distribution folder is a temporary folder in which Windows stores the update files until they are completely downloaded.
-Then, Windows starts the updating process.
-In this case renaming the SoftwareDistribution folder might solve the problem and fix the Windows Update error code 0x80070002 or 0x80070003.
-In order to rename it you will need to stop the Windows Update service using Command Prompt's command, then rename the folder and start the service again.
-Open Command Prompt as administrator again and type the "net stop wuauserv" command, press Enter to execute it.
+The 'SoftwareDistribution' folder is a temporary folder in which Windows stores the update files until they are completely downloaded.
+Windows then starts the update process.
+In this case, renaming the SoftwareDistribution folder might resolve the Windows Update error code 0x80070002 or 0x80070003 issue.
+To rename the folder, you will need to stop the Windows Update service using a Command Prompt command, rename the folder, and then restart the service.
+Open Command Prompt as administrator and type the "net stop wuauserv" command.
+Press Enter to execute it.

-Now type the "ren C:\Windows\SoftwareDistribution SoftwareDistribution.old" command and press Enter again.
+Type the "ren C:\Windows\SoftwareDistribution SoftwareDistribution.old" command and press Enter.

-Then type "net start wuauserv" command and press Enter once again.
-Restart your computer and see if you are still getting the Windows Update error code 0x80070002 or 0x80070003.
+Type the "net start wuauserv" command and press Enter.
+Restart the computer and check if you still receive the Windows Update error code 0x80070002 or 0x80070003.

-Alternatively, you can try to go to C:\Windows\SoftwareDistribution and delete all files and folders in the SoftwareDistribution folder.
-Stop the wuauserv service, delete SoftwareDistribution folder's contents and start the service again.
-Restart your computer and try to update Windows again.
+Alternatively, you can go to C:\Windows\SoftwareDistribution and delete all files and folders in the SoftwareDistribution folder.
+Stop the wuauserv service, delete SoftwareDistribution folder contents, and then restart the service.
+Restart the computer and try to update Windows.